boucadair/WG-Charters/iotops-rev 032025.md

 IOTOPS is chartered with the following scope:

-* Standard track/BCP documents in the IOTOPS working group are restricted to:
+* Standard track/BCP specifications that cover:

      - Manufacturer Usage Description (MUD) solutions
      - Configuration backup and recovery solutions
      - Software/firmware upgrade solutions, focusing on discovery and distribution

-* Informational/BCP documents in the IOTOPS working group are restricted to:
+* Informational/BCP documents are restricted to:

     - Documenting requirements and terminology.
     - Taking input and discussing issues related to the operational management of IoT devices.
 This includes (but is not limited to):